 Channels are characterized by large substrate, steep gradients, vertical confinement, low bank erodibility, and low fine sediment accumulation.
-Modeled sediment mobility indicated that flow regulation (i.e., by NID and PG&E, who manage upstream facilities) does not often change the frequency with which the median bed particle size would be mobilized under unimpaired flow conditions.
-Adequate sources of sediment occur to create gravel bars, floodplains, and enhance riparian growth, as indicated by sand and gravel deposits on some lateral gravel/sand bars, floodplains, and low terraces.
+Modeled sediment mobility indicated that flow regulation (i.e., by Nevada Irrigation District and PG&E, who manage upstream facilities) does not often change the frequency with which the median bed particle size would be mobilized under unimpaired flow conditions.
+Adequate sources of sediment occur to create gravel bars, floodplains, and enhance riparian growth, as indicated by sand and gravel deposits on some lateral gravel/sand bars, floodplains and low terraces.
 The sediment sources include bank erosion, surface erosion, debris flows, side channel development, historic spill channel erosion, and current and historic mining debris.

 In 2011 and 2012, YCWA conducted a channel morphology study in stream reaches upstream of Englebright Reservoir that are potentially affected by the Project.
-The study focused on channel morphology, riparian vegetation and sediment mobility (YCWA 2013a).
+The study focused on channel morphology, riparian vegetation and sediment mobility (YCWA 2013b).
 Data were collected at each of seven intensive study sites and included measurement of longitudinal profiles and cross sections, site sketches, facies mapping and quantification, and channel and bank stability evaluation.
 Each site encompassed a minimum length of 20 bankfull-widths and ranged from about 850 to 4,460 ft long.
-In addition to the seven intensive study sites, YCWA assessed three sites for bedload deposition within the backwater effects above Log Cabin and Our House diversion dams and within the influence of the NMWSE of New Bullards Bar Reservoir within Slate Creek.
+In addition to the seven intensive study sites, YCWA assessed three sites for bedload deposition within the backwater effects upstream of Log Cabin and Our House diversion dams and within the influence of the NMWSE of New Bullards Bar Reservoir within Slate Creek.
 Sediment mobility was estimated, along with the frequency of bed and particle-mobilizing flows and the changes in bedload transport capacity due to regulation.
-Additionally, tracer particles were placed in the Middle Yuba River and Oregon Creek and bed armoring (i.e., surface-to-sub-surface ratio of D50 of exposed bars) was measured at four sites in the Middle Yuba River and one site in Oregon Creek.
+Additionally, tracer particles were placed in the Middle Yuba River and Oregon Creek and bed armoring (i.e., surface-to-sub-surface ratio of D{50} of exposed bars) was measured at four sites in the Middle Yuba River and one site in Oregon Creek.
 Table 3.3.1-7 lists the 24 cross sections that YCWA measured and analyzed in the 10 sites.

 Table 3.3.1-7.
-Location of reaches where of channel morpholog gy study sites we ere loca ated, and transects selected for channel morphology e evaluation from a mong Study 3.10, , Instre am Flow Upstream of Englebright Reservoir, transects.
-C( 1 a
+Location of reaches where channel morphology study sites were located, and transects selected for channel morphology evaluation from among Study 3.10, Instream Flow

+Upstream of Englebright Reservoir, transects.